Let’s face it: figuring out ways to make money on the side with a full time job can be pretty tough.

-Extra Reading – 12 Ways to Make & Save Money When In A Pinch.
+Extra Reading – Best Ways To Make Money With A Pickup Truck.

 While this money making idea is slightly less flexible than the other jobs I’ve mentioned in this post, I think it’s still worth mentioning since refereeing a game for a sport you enjoy is actually a pretty enjoyable use of time.

 Refereeing soccer matches was how many of my friends made money as teenagers, but I also know several older people who have been refereeing matches for as long as I can remember/have been playing.

 Now, becoming a referee generally requires you to complete a course and have some understanding of the sport you’re officiating, and you don’t set your own hours.
 However, if you can find a gig officiating a summer game every now and again, it’s pretty decent money.